 Gustavus has a refund policy in effect for those students that do not complete a full academic semester.
 For more information see Gustavus Refund Policy.

-Tuition Refund Plan by Dewar
+Tuition Refund Insurance by Sallie Mae

 Changes in Fees and Schedules